fourcondor/REPORT/README.md

 Parameters: id of the page you want to edit.

-Description: Edit a page, this API does a delete of the page and create a new page, with another field "author" in the object if the user that is editing the page is an ADMIN.
+Description: Edit a page, this API does a delete of the page and create a new page, the "author" field in the object needs if the user who's editing the page is an ADMIN

 Request body: An object representing a page (Content-Type: `application/json`).
 ```